 College of Science & Engineering

-The Siepmann group develops a variety of computational chemistry tools including: Monte Carlo algorithms for efficient sampling of macromolecular conformations and spatial distributions in multi-component multi-phase systems; accurate and transferable force fields with multiple levels of resolution; first principles simulation approaches; materials genome approaches for the discovery of functional materials; and large-scale molecular simulations to investigate thermodynamic and transport properties relevant to turbulent multi-phase flows of aqueous systems.
-The Siepmann group applies these computational tools to investigate phase, sorption, and chemical equilibria behavior, and self-aggregation behavior and partitioning in polar and non-polar bulk fluids and in heterogeneous and interfacial systems.
+The Siepmann group develops a variety of computational chemistry tools including: Monte Carlo algorithms for efficient sampling of macromolecular conformations and spatial distributions in multi-component multi-phase systems; accurate and transferable force fields with multiple levels of resolution; first principles simulation approaches; high-throughput simulation and machine learning approaches for the discovery of functional materials; and large-scale molecular simulations to investigate thermodynamic and transport properties relevant to turbulent multi-phase flows of aqueous systems.
+The group investigates phase, sorption, and chemical equilibria, self-aggregation behavior and partitioning in polar and non-polar bulk fluids and in heterogeneous and interfacial systems.

 - Understanding chromatographic retention processes including various forms of liquid chromatography and size exclusion chromatography

 - Understanding the solvation mechanisms in liquid-liquid and supercritical extraction systems and in surfactant solutions